chadr/droptest/README.md

 ### Definitions:

 * **Trial:** A simulated bernoulli trial that represents one drop of the impactor onto a material sample. q is the probability of a failure.
 A reaction is recorded as a failure. p is the probability of success.
 A non-reaction is recorded as a success.
 Where ```p = 1 - q```.
 See https://en.wikipedia.org/wiki/Bernoulli_trial

-* **Drop Test:** A collection of simulated trials generated with equal parameters (q, number of trials, failure criteria, etc).
+* **Drop Test:** A collection of simulated trials (drops) generated with equal parameters (q, number of trials, failure criteria, etc).
 When the failure criteria is reached the test is immediately terminated and no more trials are completed.
 The sooner a test reaches the failure criteria the less total trials for that particular test.
 A test that consists of no failures will always contain the maximum number of trials as defined in the function parameters.

 * **Test Series:** A collection of simulated drop tests.
 A group number can be attached to the drop tests in a test series (optional).